Sinkhorn Divergences for Unbalanced Optimal Transport: Background on Csiszár-divergences, Softmin and anisotropic proximity operators

-since $\phi^*$ is convex and non-decreasing (Proposition~\ref{prop-legendre-conj}), which ensures that all the terms in the fraction are positive.

-If $\phi^*$ is not smooth then one can regularize it with L2 inf-convolution, and let the regularization go to zero.
-It yields a sequence of $\aprox$ operators which are non-decreasing, and that converges pointwise to $\aprox_{\phi^*}^{\epsilon}$.
+If $\phi^*$ is not smooth then one can regularize it, and let the regularization go to zero.
+It yields a sequence of operators $(\aprox{\phi_n^*})_n$ which are non-decreasing, and that converges pointwise to $\aprox{\phi^*}$.
 Due to closedness of non-decreasing functions, the limit is also non-decreasing, hence the result. \end{proof}